Last Updated: November 12, 2024

 My favorite task was taking "long block" engines Jack built and being responsible for the completion of the reassembly and installation in the car to make it running and drivable again, many for the first time in decades.
 Getting my parts, powder coating and machine shop work at the shop's wholesale price was awesome too so I stockpiled all the parts I would be needing for years to come.
 I had the opportunity to work for Steve Shepp, the master trimmer whose upholstery shop, "Classic Interior Restorations" that shared the back side of Wolfsburg Motorwerks building where my '63 VW Beetle convertible I painted myself in my garage was finally getting that top installed and my '66 Porsche 912 getting a complete interior.
 Jack and Steve were like a brother and a dad, these guys became my family and appear frequently in my project journals.
 In a way I regressed back to my youth, wearing a uniform with my name on the pocket, it was like working at the Phillips 66 service station again.
 I loved playing the role of my anonymous alter ego, "D-Dog" the old guy puttering quietly in the corner, eagerly waiting to get my hands on the rare vintage Porsches in the Seattle scene that came in and out of both shops to take notes, photos and sometimes drive, a mechanic's privilege that has made normal car shows eternally boring to me and I love looking back through all the digital photos I took.

 I can't tell you how much I respect anybody who does high end restorations professionally.
 People with deep pockets can be so difficult to please and I quite frankly have lost my patience dealing with "wannabe" car guys who "outsource their hobby" and still maintain decision making control, treating the mechanic like their robot.
 Being "involved" and demanding perfection while constantly wanting to cut corners, having no idea how hard it is to fix rusted or worn out cars properly.
 Bitching about the time or costs involved in car restoration quickly makes one an "asshat" and I don't want to be around that guy.
 Shop rates are expensive, $180 is the norm and $75 to $100 per hour is a bargain so any money I save through "sweat equity" by doing it myself makes having several "fun" cars possible rather than one "perfect" car.
 I also find the closer I make a car to perfection, the less I enjoy driving it and that runs counter the the whole reason I love this hobby.
-My experiences with perfect cars and their owners has changed how I look at the "concours" mindset because I know the huge amounts of money poured into those cars and it makes me sad to see how little actual usage they will get their the future.
+My experiences with perfect cars and their owners has changed how I look at the "concours" mindset because I know the huge amounts of money poured into those cars and it makes me sad to see how little actual usage they will get in their future as they're turned into "garage queens".
 I still chuckle remembering all the "concours" cars I saw coming into the shop on flatbed tow trucks because they wouldn't start and simply draining the old gas out of the tank and carburetors, pulling the spark plugs until the flooded cylinders dried out, refilling it with fresh fuel and taking it out and "flogging it" was the solution!

 Turning 50 - Time to make my dreams a reality: After about two years working for Jack a big downturn in the economy slowed the stream of vintage Porsche restorations so I cut back my time at the shop in Ballard.
 I decided that I needed to make some major life changes if I wanted to be happy again and move on in life.
 My dream was to buy a nice piece of land out in the country with the mantra, "Half the house and three times the shop".
 I wanted to sell "the Compound" (my first house and the second house across the cul-de-sac a.k.a. "the barn disquised as a house") and all the memories that went with them in Kenmore.
 The housing prices plummeted in 2010 and I found a 2 acre piece of land at a bargain price that was flat and had been cleared of trees inside Woodinville city limits, now dubbed "the Ranch".
 The land was perfect for building a huge unattached 84' x 36' pole barn safe to weld in and already having a small, freshly remodeled one story "cottage" to grow old in, all close to the roads I love to drive in the foothills of the Cascades.
 So I put all the car projects on hold and I focused on building my big dream shop and remodeling my two old houses in Kenmore to prepare them for sale which took about 3 years of very hard labor.
 As the photo my Dad took below of the "showroom" in the "barn disguised as a house" shows, I needed the new shop building in order to have a place to move the contents of my two houses into!